-Mexico is the 13th largest economy in the world and second largest economy in Latin America.
-Although its GDP fell sharply in 2009 (-6.5%), economic growth rebounded in 2010-2011.
-However, its economy is vulnerable to external shocks, especially to the state of the U.S. economy, which is why the Mexican growth slowed down again in 2012 (3.3%).
-Growth should remain at around 3.5% in 2013 according to the most recent estimates, which have downgraded previous figures.
+Mexico is the 14th largest economy in the world and second largest economy in Latin America.
+Because of the economy's vulnerability to external shocks, especially to the state of the U.S. economy, the Mexican growth slowed down in 2012 (3.3%) and again in 2013 (1.2%), contrary to all predictions.
+According to the authorities, the crisis should only be temporary and growth should reach around 3-4% in 2014.

-Less than 5% unemployment is foreseen for 2013, but the informal sector is very large.
+Less than 5% unemployment is foreseen for 2014, but the informal sector is very large.
 Inequalities have increased, in terms of income but also in terms of exposure to natural disasters.
-46.% of residents are poor.
+More than 46.% of residents are poor.
 Insecurity related to crimes committed by drug cartels is a major problem.

 |Main Indicators||2010||2011||2012||2013||2014 (e)|